Keynote speaker: Nicola Peel

 3. “Saving the world is a spiritual matter”

 Facilitator: Alex Mabbs is minister of Brighthelm Church and Community Centre in Brighton.
 He also facilitates Open Sky Forest Church and is a trustee of Operation Noah.
-Alex has been to lots of protests against all sorts of things.
+Alex has been to many protests.
 A minister of the United Reformed Church with a brief to explore Christian environmentalism, he recently started Earth Church, which aims to explore environmental action in the light of the life and teaching of Jesus.

 4. The Great Water Challenge